 By PSW Staff • June 1, 2010 A transformer labeled for use with a specific voltage will work just as well at other voltages.
 This calculator provides power delivered from a transformer tap when driven with other than the rated voltage.
 Example: You are installing a distributed system with very long lines.
 To overcome line loss, you select a 140-volt system.
 Which transformer tap will feed 10 watts to a loudspeaker with a 70-volt transformer?
 1. Enter values for both “Voltage Rating of Transformer” and “New Voltage” 2.
 Either: – Enter a value for “Tap Rating” to calculate the power output from the tap at the new voltage. – Enter a value for “Power from Tap” to calculate the correct transformer tap to achieve the desired power at the new voltage.
-Equation used to calculate the data: Pactual = (Vnew squared / Vrated squared) * Prated Where: Prated = transformer tap value Pactual = new power from tap Vrated = voltage rating of transformer Vnew = new voltage Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Amplifier World Audio Crown Live Sound Reinforcement · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Equation used to calculate the data: Pactual = (Vnew squared / Vrated squared) * Prated Where: Prated = transformer tap value Pactual = new power from tap Vrated = voltage rating of transformer Vnew = new voltage Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Amplifier World Audio Crown Live Sound Reinforcement · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.